-I suppose I S learned a lot in my youth.
+I suppose I learned a lot in my youth.
 I learned to play clarinet well enough to consider going to conservatory.
 I learned to be a cartographer and managed for a brief period of time to earn a living by making maps.
-Later I picked up an axe and learned to be a carpenter.
+Later I picked up an ax and learned to be a carpenter.
 I learned to sail, to fly a small plane, to weld, to shoot straight.
-I learned to test limits of my physical endurance, including swimming in ice water.
-I have learned a few more useful and not so useful things, but it was medicine that finally captured my attention.
+I learned to test the limits of my physical endurance, including swimming in ice water.
+I have learned a few more useful and not so useful things, but it was the medicine that finally captured my attention.

 My medical education lasted for 6 years.
 By the end of it, scared and inexperienced novice I was thrown into a year-long pediatric emergency medicine training.
 Once it was over, I thought I knew a lot, but I kept learning.
 The interesting thing followed: the more I learned medicine, the less I thought I knew it.
 By now, after a total of 7 years of post-graduate training, 40 years of practice and numerous courses I think I know very little.
 A paradox?
 Yes.
 “The more you learn the less you know”.
 Despite that over the years my confidence as a physician grew steadily, and it’s possible that in the following 20 or 30 years of practicing medicine I will be able to conclude that when it comes to saving lives, the raw of knowledge is less important than practice and confidence.
 I hope I have enough time to explain this dichotomy to myself…

 Sergei Shushunov maintains a blog http://sergei-shushunov-kidshealthnews.blogspot.com/ where he shares his views with parents and caretakers on trendy news related to pediatrics.